benbalter/situation-clock/README.md

 5. Give your situation clock a name
 6. Open the newly created shortcut
 7. (optional) use Velcro or similar to mount to the wall

+*Note: You can also pass a URL parameter of `location`, e.g., `?location="ZULU"` to set a clock via the URL.
+The clock will default to the system timezone.*

 ## Adding/modifying a clock